 ENROLLMENT / OFFICIAL REGISTRATION: Students have responsibility to ensure they are properly enrolled in classes.
-You are advised to review your official class schedule (using Student Tools on FlashLine) during the first week of the semester to ensure you are properly enrolled in this class and section.
-If registration errors are not corrected and you continue to attend and participate in classes for which you are not officially enrolled, you are advised now that you will not receive a grade at the conclusion of the semester for any class in which you are not properly registered.
+You are advised to review your official class schedule (using Student Tools on FlashLine) during the first two weeks of the semester to ensure you are properly enrolled in this class and section.
+Should you find an error in your class schedule, you have until Sunday, January 31, 2010 to correct the error.
+If registration errors are not corrected by this date and you continue to attend and participate in classes for which you are not officially enrolled, you are advised now that you will not receive a grade at the conclusion of the semester for any class in which you are not properly registered.